 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for Essgee’s H.M.S.
 Pinafore, click here.

-The required materials for Essgee’s H.M.S.
-Pinafore include:
+The Authorized Materials/Rehearsal Package for Essgee’s H.M.S.
+Pinafore includes: